 Even its API, the Google Tesseract is widely used by software developers as open source to create their owns.

-Google Drive OCR supports reading more than 100 language, including English, Chinese, Japanese, German, Spanish, French, Arabic, Dutch, Greek, Hebrew, Hindi, Italian, etc. That is to say, only if you live on earth, it is much likely that your files can be recognized by Google OCR.
+Google Drive OCR supports reading more than 15 language, including English, Chinese, Japanese, German, Spanish, French, Arabic, etc.

-It is really a good news to know that Google Drive OCR comes to support handwriting files.
+Yes, Google Drive OCR supports handwriting files.
 However, it seems that improvements on performing OCR in Google Drive are needed.

 I uploaded a handwritten file onto Google drive and open with Google Docs, the OCR result is displayed as following: